National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 Why should anyone trust a concept set?
 This trust is needed both within the project team and outside the team.
 The project team needs to trust a concept set in an analysis; someone outside the team needs to assess its trust in deciding whether to (re) use it in their own analysis.

-“Trust” in a concept set derives from a number of factors.
+"Trust" in a concept set derives from a number of factors.
 First, do we trust the people who assembled the concept set and its process?
 Second, do we believe that the concept set encodes the concepts we want it to encode, and excludes those we do not?
 Third, does it perform within the Enclave data the way we expect it to?

-Re “the people” and “the process”: The concept set meta-data, especially the identity of the author and reviewers, and the Provenance, provide the necessary information.
+Re "the people" and "the process": The concept set meta-data, especially the identity of the author and reviewers, and the Provenance, provide the necessary information.

 Another means of deciding on a level of trust is the Reviews.
 The Enclave supports two types of reviews.

-* “Vocabulary review”: Here, a terminologist or informatician familiar with the OMOP vocabulary has reviewed the process documented (in Provenance) or in real time (as part of work with the Domain Team) and documents satisfaction with what codes are included and what are excluded.
+* "Vocabulary review": Here, a terminologist or informatician familiar with the OMOP vocabulary has reviewed the process documented (in Provenance) or in real time (as part of work with the Domain Team) and documents satisfaction with what codes are included and what are excluded.
-* “Clinical review”: Here, a clinical member of the Domain Team or project has reviewed the codes to confirm that they match the “Intention” of the concept set.
+* "Clinical review": Here, a clinical member of the Domain Team or project has reviewed the codes to confirm that they match the "Intention" of the concept set.

 A third means of deciding on a level of trust is looking to see what research projects have used the concept set.
 The more authoritative (and published) those projects are, the more authority they have.
-Of course, in some cases, a concept set “going viral” may simply be a popularity contest and not an indicator of correctness (false positives).
+Of course, in some cases, a concept set "going viral" may simply be a popularity contest and not an indicator of correctness (false positives).
 At the same time, linking of a concept set to a research project is a manual process, which is often not done (false negatives).

 Note that this entire scheme of authority and validity depends on adequate documentation of properties.